Closed

 Who is eligible?

-- Not-for-profit Canadian organizations
+- Canadian not-for-profit and volunteer organizations

-- Provincial, territorial, municipal, regional, and Indigenous governments
+- Provincial, territorial, regional, municipal, and Indigenous governments

 - Canadian universities and educational institutions

-- Indigenous organizations
+- Indigenous organizations or communities

-- For-profit Canadian organizations (for non-commercial activities)
+- For-profit Canadian organizations with non-commercial, non-profit-generating projects

 Who is not eligible

-- Individuals (not organizations or companies).
+- Individuals

-- Federal departments and agencies.
+- Federal departments and agencies

-- International organizations.
+- International organizations

 Eligible expenses